Skip to content

 Module Structure

-Core Modules (always included with pip install aipartnerupflow): - execution/: Task orchestration specifications (TaskManager, StreamingCallbacks) - interfaces/: Core interfaces (ExecutableTask, BaseTask, TaskStorage) - storage/: Storage abstractions and implementations (DuckDB default, PostgreSQL optional) - utils/: Utility functions
+Core Modules (always included with pip install apflow): - execution/: Task orchestration specifications (TaskManager, StreamingCallbacks) - interfaces/: Core interfaces (ExecutableTask, BaseTask, TaskStorage) - storage/: Storage abstractions and implementations (DuckDB default, PostgreSQL optional) - utils/: Utility functions

 Learning Resources: - Test cases: Serve as examples (see tests/integration/ and tests/extensions/) - Integration tests demonstrate real-world usage patterns - Extension tests show how to use specific executors - Test cases can be used as learning templates